-While this is mostly true, there are a few things you can do in this honeymoon phase that will help ensure your baby continues to sleep well long past the time that you can barely wake them up.
+There are a few habits you can start in the newborn phase that will help ensure your baby continues to sleep well long past the time they are super duper sleepy.

-three five of my children, I’ve found that the first month or two it is hard to keep the baby awake.
+I’ve found that the first month or two it is hard to keep the newborn baby awake.

 This phase can be deceiving as you sit there, drinking the coffee you may have deprived yourself of during pregnancy, and think you are destined for a quiet life with a child who sleeps well.

 Then, what happens, but at 3 or 4 moths your baby starts to “wake up” and you find they aren’t sleeping so well anymore.